 I also have a set of softbox lights on tripods in my office and you’d think that this would only come in handy if I were doing a lot of front to camera videos, but I even use them when I am Skyping people just so I am not super dark.
 You can grab a set for between $40-70 and again, I will pop in some links in the show notes.

-(Note: Some of these links are affiliate links, which means I get a small financial kickback if you purchase them too.
-However I only promote products I personally use and believe it!)
+(Note: Some of these links are affiliate links, which means I get a small financial kickback if you purchase them, too.
+However I only promote products I personally use and believe in!)